abinit/abinit/doc/developers/abimkdocs.md

 - `useful` (when the default value is used most of the time)
 - `expert` (when only expert users should use other values than the default)

-Other tribe names have been allowed for specific topics, in which such a classification (compulsory/basic/useful/expert) is not a relevant one.
+Other relevance names have been allowed for specific topics, in which such a classification (compulsory/basic/useful/expert) is not a relevant one.

-In order to specify the (possibly several) combinations of topic+tribe to which an input variable is attached, the field "topics" is used inside the `~abinit/doc/input_variables/generated_doc/abinit_vars.yml` file (and can be filled thanks to the use of the Abivars.jar GUI).
+In order to specify the (possibly several) combinations of topic+relevance to which an input variable is attached, the field "topics" is used inside the `~abinit/doc/input_variables/generated_doc/abinit_vars.yml` file (and can be filled thanks to the use of the Abivars.jar GUI).